manikawnth/sABC-spec/README.md

  It consists of 4 portions

   - **COMMAND** - An upper-cased command which identifies the type of the message frame
-  - **Headers** - List of key-value paires delimited by colon (:) which carry crucial information of the connection and the frame
+  - **Headers** - List of key-value paires delimited by double colon (::) which carry crucial information of the connection and the frame
   - **Body** - Message frame Body
   - **null** - optional Null byte marking end of the message (not the message frame)